-The Denver personal Injury lawyers of Bowman & Chamberlain, LLC, represent victims of negligence.
+The Colorado personal injury lawyers at Bowman Law LLC, represent victims of negligence.
 Our firm provides aggressive representation for victims throughout all of Colorado.
-In an effort to assist injury victims in their search for information, our personal injury lawyers have prepared answers to some of the most common questions related to injury claims.
-The following explanations should not be construed as legal advice.
-Understandably, each case presents a different set of facts and issues.
-As such, our Denver personal injury lawyers are available for a free consultation to discuss your individual claim.
+In an effort to assist injury victims in their search for information, we have prepared answers to some of the most common questions related to injury claims.
+Each case presents a different set of facts and issues.
+Our Colorado personal injury lawyers are available for a free consultation to discuss your claim.

-Do I need a Denver Personal Injury Lawyer?
+- Do I need a Colorado Injury Attorney?

-Whenever someone is injured as a result of someone else’s negligence, they have to ask themselves about the seriousness of the injuries.
-If a person is able to recover quickly, there may be no need to hire an attorney.
+Whenever someone is injured as a result of someone else’s negligence, they have to ask themselves about the seriousness of their injuries.
+If they can recover quickly, there may be no need to hire an attorney.
 Moreover, in car accidents involving only property damage, the insurance companies will promptly arrange for payment for repairs.

-When a victim suffers serious injuries, however, they can quickly find themselves at a distinct disadvantage.
-Insurance companies work in an extensive network of adjusters, medical providers, and other experts whose job is to devalue your claims.
-Most victims do not have the resources or experience to go head-to-head with insurance companies.
-In addition, adjusters will often present themselves as your friend in an effort to gain your confidence.
-They do so to convince you that contacting an attorney is not in your best interest.
+When someone suffers serious injuries, however, they can quickly find themselves at a distinct disadvantage.
+Insurance companies work in an extensive network of adjusters, medical providers, and other experts whose job is to devalue claims.
+Most people do not have the resources or experience to go head-to-head with insurance companies.
+In addition, insurance adjusters will often present themselves as a party’s friend in an effort to gain their confidence, simply to convince them not to contact a Colorado personal injury law firm.

 If you were injured, you would absolutely benefit by consulting with an experienced personal injury attorney.
-An experienced personal injury lawyer can explain your legal rights and help you with handling your personal injury claim.
+Our experienced Colorado personal injury attorneys will explain your legal rights and help you with handling your claim.
 From the initial investigation to scheduling medical treatment, a personal injury attorney is a valuable advocate to have on your side.

-Our Denver personal injury lawyers serve as your most important tool in obtaining fair compensation.
-After you retain legal counsel, your lawyer will start investigating your claim immediately.
-The necessary facts are gathered in order to help evaluate who was at fault and what kind of compensation you may be eligible to receive.
-This may require interviewing witnesses, reviewing the police report, visiting the scene of the accident, and examining medical records.
+Our Colorado personal injury attorneys serve as your most important tool in obtaining fair compensation.
+After you retain us as legal counsel, we immediately start investigating your claim to gather all information necessary to evaluate what kind of compensation you may be eligible to receive.
+This includes interviewing witnesses, reviewing the police report, visiting the scene of the accident, and examining medical records.

-After all of the facts are gathered and evaluation, your attorney will file a claim on your behalf.
+After all of the facts are gathered and evaluated, we will make sure you are receiving the best possible treatment for your injuries.
 This is an important aspect of your claim because the attorney will fully understand how to go about ensuring fair compensation.
 If the insurance company refuses to fairly compensate you, your attorney will likely have to represent you in court.
 In addition to ensuring all procedures and filings are done according to Colorado law, your attorney will proceed through discovery with an eye toward proving the necessary components of your claim.

-What Will it Cost to Retain an Injury Attorney?
+- What Does it Cost to Retain a Colorado Injury Attorney?

-Our clients do not pay any fees unless the case is resolved and money is recovered.
-If no money is ever recovered, our clients do not pay attorney’s fees or expenses.
-When money is recovered, our firm charges a percentage of the amount recovered.
-This percentage is paid after the settlement and is based upon the entire settlement amount.
-In addition, our firm is reimbursed for all out-of-pocket expenses, including medical records and reports, filing fees, discovery charges, copy charges, and similarly necessary expenses.
-These expenses are deducted after the percentage for attorney’s fees is deducted.
+Bowman Law LLC does not charge any fees unless the case is resolved and money is recovered.
+If no money is recovered, you will not have to pay attorney’s fees or expenses.
+When money is recovered, we charges a percentage of the amount recovered.
+This percentage is paid after the settlement and is based upon the entire amount.
+We are also reimbursed for out-of-pocket expenses, including costs for ordering medical records and reports, filing fees, discovery charges, copy charges, and similarly necessary expenses.
+These expenses are reimbursed after fees are deducted.

 - How long have you been practicing?